All Episodes

 Senator Clinton, who complained about corporate America's largesse and skyrocketing executive pay during campaign events on Wednesday, said she didn't believe that her message was undermined by her acceptance of the private flights.

-Try kind of plane she's traveling around on, try five, six thousand dollars an hour versus a first class ticket of twelve hundred bucks for her flights.
+Try the kind of plane she's traveling around on, try $5,000, $6,000 an hour versus a first-class ticket of $1,200 for her flights.

-It is a um it is a it it's a stark difference.
+It is a stark difference.

 I know these are Senate rules, but we need leadership here.

-Mrs. Clinton once again setting things up for everybody else while exempting herself.
+Mrs. Clinton, once again, setting things up for everybody else while exempting herself.

-She thinks executive pay ought to be examined, and that the public ought to have veto rights over executive pay.
+She thinks executive pay ought to be examined and that the public ought to have veto rights over executive pay.

 You'll have to ask somebody else whether that's good policy.